pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 $$
 \begin{equation}
     \displaylines{
-        k_{max} = \sum_{tokens} \[p_{token} \gt 1\]
+        k_{max} = \sum_{tokens} [\, p_{token} \gt 0 \,]
     }
 \end{equation}
 $$

 Assume, $p_{token} = 0$ for those tokens that have positive probabilities, but not large enough to be included in cumulative probability.
-So, for very specific, but common conversations, choosing high values for each of the channels would not matter (other than possibly increasing the time to fulfill requests) because of the how limited the choices would be.
+So, for very specific, but common conversations, choosing high values for each of the channels would not matter (other than possibly increasing the time to fulfill requests) because of how limited the choices would be.

 ### Embeddings and Vector Databases